TherapyFynd/performance-testing/README.md

 Things will Install While Entering the Command Step by step

-Choose between TypeScript or JavaScript (default is TypeScript) ( Choose typescript), Name of your Tests folder (default is tests or e2e if you already have a tests folder in your project), Add a GitHub Actions workflow to easily run tests on CI, Install Playwright browsers (default is true).
+1.Choose between TypeScript or JavaScript (default is TypeScript) ( Choose typescript), 2.Name of your Tests folder (default is tests or e2e if you already have a tests folder in your project), 3.Add a GitHub Actions workflow to easily run tests on CI, 4.Install Playwright browsers (default is true).

 **You tube Link Playwright setup**